Next-ON/NextON-Masternode-Setup/README.md

 You need to get **"status" : 4**

-## Confratulations your NextON node it's running
+## Congratulations your NextON node it's running